 Later this afternoon, our guide will lead an optional Heritage Walk along the coast where we learn about this historic village and the life of the artists who lived here in the 19th century.
 Others may enjoy a bit of free time before we gather again for dinner.

 We enjoy a scenic drive past Lom as we head to the Geirangerfjord region this morning.
-The Geirangerfjord was granted UNESCO status in 2005 and offers stunning views of several waterfalls, including the famous Seven Sisters, many only accessible by boat.
-We embark on a RIB boat adventure in the early afternoon and get to experience waterfalls and magic scenery up close.
+Geirangerfjord was granted UNESCO status in 2005 and offers stunning views of several waterfalls, including the famous Seven Sisters.

-This evening we gather for our final dinner and celebration of our journey, where we raise a glass to new friendships, shared memories, and the many adventures Norway has to offer.
+We gather this evening for our final dinner and celebration of our journey, where we raise a glass to new friendships, shared memories, and the many adventures Norway has to offer.

 Ideally-located on the water, Hotel Bosundet has a contemporary and rustic design.
 A central fireplace and onsite restaurant create a particularly welcoming and cozy communal space.